 (4) Bidirectional frequency detection

 The bidirectional frequency detection of the target station can be started by timing or manual means to obtain the most direct and reliable channel quality information.
-The third-generation HF communication provides a very effective link quality analysis mechanism, which is not to analyse link quality by means of pre-detection, but to evaluate link quality by accumulating every communication connection.
+The third-generation adaptive HF communication system provides a very effective link quality analysis mechanism, which does not analyse link quality by means of pre-detection, but rather to evaluate link quality by accumulating data for every communication connection.
 During communication, the calling station sends a call protocol data unit (PDU) on a certain frequency.
 After receiving the data, the called station immediately analyses the communication quality of the channel and quantifies it into a specific score.
-After scoring, the called station needs to send a handshake PDU to the calling station and send the score back to the calling party.
-Similar to this process, after receiving the handshake PDU, the calling station conducts a quality analysis on the current communication link again, and a score can also be obtained on its side of the link.
+After scoring, the called station needs to send a handshake PDU to the calling station and also send the score back to the calling party.
+Similarly, after receiving the handshake PDU, the calling station conducts a quality analysis on the current communication link again, and a score can also be obtained on its side of the link.
 The final score of the current channel is obtained by adding the two scores of the calling station as a criterion for evaluating channel quality.
 If the current channel can meet the link requirements, the frequency can be used for normal communication.
-If the requirements cannot be met, the above procedure is repeated to select the channel and call again.
+If the requirements cannot be met, the above procedure is repeated to select a channel and call again.

 (5) Memory-based frequency information processing

-Memory-based frequency information processing establishes the frequency LQA matrix library for all possible target stations and updates the LQA matrix library according to the current detection results and historical information, so as to provide the basis for reasonable frequency selection in the future.
+Memory-based frequency information processing establishes the frequency LQA matrix library for all possible target stations and updates the LQA matrix library according to the current detection results and historical information, to provide the basis for reasonable frequency selection in the future.

 2.1.3 Dynamic frequency selection (DFS)

 The existing spectrum management of HF communication adopts the method of fixed allocation of spectrum, which leads to low spectrum utilization and cannot meet the demand of HF users for spectrum resources.
 To address the problem of HF broadband spectrum constraints, several new HF standards and third-generation ALE (3G-ALE) synchronization systems allow HF communication system designers to use dynamic spectrum allocation strategies.
-By using HF dynamic frequency selection (DFS) technology, the spectrum utilization can be improved, and the capacity of HF communication systems can be increased.
+By using HF dynamic frequency selection (DFS) technology, the spectrum utilization can be improved and the capacity of HF communication systems can be increased.

 In the case of many communication stations having spectrum sensing ability, the specific real-time frequency change process needs to exchange some real-time information such as frequency monitoring or detection and information about priority control.
-In order to facilitate the establishment of efficient communication in each station, it is suggested to design a DFS protocol suitable for the communication function of both parties and achieve a dialogue mechanism through a frequency selection network.
+To facilitate the establishment of efficient communication in each station, it is suggested to design a DFS protocol suitable for the communication function of both parties and achieve a dialogue mechanism through a frequency selection network.

-Carrier sensed multiple access (CSMA) is a network access method used on shared network topologies such as Ethernet to control access to the network, which seems consistent with real time channel evaluation (RTCE) process.
+Carrier sensed multiple access (CSMA) is a network access method used on shared network topologies such as Ethernet to control access to the network, which is similar to the real time channel evaluation (RTCE) process.
 For CSMA, the station first listens to the channel before sending data, if the channel is occupied, the station will defer to the next time slot to listen again.
-CSMA’s competitive access mechanism cannot fundamentally solve the collision conflict problem, especially in the case of a large number of station users, the possibility of collision is greater.
+CSMA’s competitive access mechanism cannot fundamentally solve the collision conflict problem, especially in the case of a large number of station users where the possibility of collision is greater.
 Time division multiple address (TDMA) can avoid collision more effectively.
-Therefore, under the condition of synchronization, TDMA access mechanism is a feasible technical approach for chain construction.
+Therefore, under the condition of synchronization, the TDMA access mechanism is a feasible technical approach for chain construction.